Jesse M. Hostetter

 Ethics in Scientific Research and Writing (V Pth 554), instructor-in-charge, 1 credit, 5-10 students.
 Offered every other year in the spring semester.
 13.5 hours of lecture each session.
 Semesters taught – summer 02, 04, 06, 08, 10; spring 12, spring 14.

 Systemic Pathology I (V Pth 570), instructor-in-charge, 4 credits, 5 students average.
 Offered every other year in the fall semester.
 Lecturer on cardiovascular system, 10 hours of lecture each session.
-Semesters taught – fall 12.
+Semesters taught – fall 12, fall 14.

 Systemic Pathology II (V Pth 571), instructor-in-charge, 4 credits, 5 students average.
 Offered every other year in the fall semester.
 Lecturer on gastrointestinal pathology, 8 hours of lecture each session.
 Semesters taught – fall 02, 05, 07, 09, 11, 13.